jmerle/inkdrop-snippets/README.md

 If a Promise is returned, the plugin waits for the promise to resolve.

 The content may contain tokens like `$1$` and `$2$` to define placeholders.
+Placeholders can contain default values by defining them like `$1:Default value comes here$`.
 When the snippet is executed, the cursor will move to the first placeholder.
 Placeholders can be jumped between using <kbd>Tab</kbd> and <kbd>Shift+Tab</kbd> by default.
 If no placeholders are defined, the cursor will move to the end of the content when the snippet is executed.